Witnesses who put careers on the line during impeachment inquiry brace for fallout of Senate trial - KTVZ

 Witnesses who put careers on the line during impeachment inquiry brace for fallout of Senate trial

-Deflated, frustrated, apprehensive — with the acquittal of President Donald Trump imminent, diplomats and officials who provided testimony about the administration’s dealings with Ukraine are bracing for a partisan end to the President’s impeachment trial.
+Deflated, frustrated, apprehensive — with the acquittal of President Donald Trump, diplomats and officials who provided testimony about the administration’s dealings with Ukraine are bracing for the fallout now that the impeachment trial has concluded.
 Some of them are angry at former administration officials, including John Bolton, who failed to come forward and many are worried about what comes next.

 “All the carnage for something that doesn’t mean very much,” explained one of the officials who provided public testimony about Trump’s effort to leverage military aid for personal political gain.
 “Our domestic political battles have just trampled over what our national interests are.”

-The official was not alone in expressing frustration that partisan politics will likely dictate Trump’s expected acquittal on Wednesday.
+The official was not alone in expressing frustration that partisan politics dictated Trump’s acquittal on Wednesday.

 Officials including former ambassador to Ukraine Marie Yovanovitch, White House Ukraine expert Alexander Vindman and Bill Taylor, who took over as the top diplomat in Kiev, were thrust into the spotlight and endured a barrage of criticism from Trump allies after they testified.

-Note: This story was updated Thursday with additional details.